VeraPancaldiLab/GEMDeCan/Exemple/readme.md

 * CDNA : `wget ftp://ftp.ensembl.org/pub/release-103/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz`
 * Reads : http://genomedata.org/rnaseq-tutorial/HBR_UHR_ERCC_ds_5pc.tar

-You will need to rename the reads files, we suggest you use the `rename` command (you may need to install it : `sudo apt-get install rename`) in bash like so :
+Here, you will need to rename the reads files - as they don't end by 'R1' and 'R2', we suggest to use the `rename` command in Bash.
+You may need to install it : `sudo apt-get install rename` or 'conda install rename'.
+And on this example dataset :
 `rename 's/.read1/_R1/g' *.fastq.gz`
 `rename 's/.read2/_R2/g' *.fastq.gz`